epidrome/os-fundamentals/bios/addressec.md

 4. `mov al, 2d + 0x7C00`, where `2d` is the actual position of the 'X' byte in the binary

-If you compile and run the code you'll see a string similar to `1[2¢3X4X`, where the bytes following 1 and 2 are just random garbage.
+If you compile and run the code below using the first two options you'll see a string similar to `1[2¢3X4X`, where the bytes following 1 and 2 are just random garbage.

 If you add or remove instructions, remember to compute the new offset of the X